 That’s a tough one.
 Mange mite symptoms mimic other conditions and cause much confusion.
 The typical diagnostic procedure is to do a skin scraping and examine the results under a microscope.
-The problem is this test s notoriously unreliable.
+The problem is this test is notoriously unreliable.

 Unfortunately, a round of antibiotics, antihistamines and steroids typically follows an allergy diagnosis.
-If the problem happens to be allergies, these will help.
-However, if the problem is actually mites, these won’t do anything.
+If the problem happens to be allergies, these may help.
+However, if the problem is actually mites, these won’t cure anything.
 In truth, they will cause the problem to get worse because steroids and antibiotics suppress the immune system, allowing the mite population to.
 It’s can be a trial and error scenario so if you find yourself in this situation, insist that no steroids be given and ask your vet to instead try treating with one of the newer drugs geared for contact dermatitis and skin allergies.
 If these don’t help, you’ll know the problem isn’t allergies or dermatitis.
 Also, if you and/or others in your household are itching, that’s a strong indication you’re dealing with Sarcoptic mites.
 And if your pooch is a puppy or has known immune deficiencies, those are strong precursors of Demodex.

 What Are the General Symptoms of Mange in Dogs?

 The symptoms of mange depend on which type of mite is present.
 Generally, symptoms of mites can include: